esacdab/cdab-testsuite/Use Cases/Scenario 2 - Rapid Mapping/integration.md

 7. Download them to your computer and open it with any tool that can visualise TIFF files.
 Verify that the band/layer `NBR` shows an RGB image of the burn severity of the area of interest.
 [100%]

-   The resulting RGBA image could look like this:
+   The resulting RGBA image for the above area and input products will look like this:

    ![Burned area map](burned_area.png "Burned area map")